Measures to develop a recycling-based society

 To ensure the safe, secure and stable handling of by-products, we are working to establish a number of different recycling techniques and recyclers, while developing new technologies and recycled material users.

-In fiscal 2016 we reduced production volumes and promoted recycling in compliance with the Guidelines on the Aichi Prefectural Ordinance on Appropriate Use of Recycled Resources.
-We have achieved a 96.8% byproduct recycling rate, but we seek to make even further improvements.
-It is difficult to recycle the remaining byproducts both technologically and in terms of cost, but we are developing additional recycling technologies and working to meet society’s expectations for recycling technology while contributing to a sustainable global environment
+In fiscal 2017, we continued last year’s efforts to reduce waste production volumes and promote recycling in compliance with the Guidelines on the Aichi Prefectural Ordinance on Appropriate Use of Recycled Resources.
+We have achieved a 97.4% byproduct recycling rate, but we continue to work toward our goal of zero emissions.
+It is difficult to recycle the remaining byproducts both technologically and in terms of cost, but our fiscal 2017 development of recycling technologies for using waste fire resistant materials as secondary raw materials in electric furnaces has contributed to a reduction in direct landfill.
+In fiscal 2018 as well, we are continuing technology development in a redoubling of efforts to reduce the remaining landfill as much as possible.

-We introduced silica sand into steelmaking slag generated in electric furnaces as a slag settling agent, but we focused on the similarities between silica sand and the glass components and made it possible to achieve the same effects by mixing silica sand with waste glass, and it is now possible to recycle waste glass as an electric furnace byproduct.
+We introduced silica sand into steelmaking slag generated in electric furnaces as a molten slag cooling down material, but we focused on the similarities between silica sand and the glass components and made it possible to achieve the same effects by mixing silica sand with waste glass, and it is now possible to recycle waste glass as an electric furnace byproduct.

-* Slag settling agent: An electric furnace byproduct that is added to control the slag components, reduce the temperature as a cooling material, and curtail explosive boiling.
+* Molten slag cooling down material: An electric furnace byproduct that is added to control the slag components, reduce the temperature as a cooling material, and curtail explosive boiling.

 Waste glass from cars was previously difficult to recycle due to its specialty components and color